Proper skin care is essential in order to maintain a beautiful and healthy appearance, and it is something anyone can master!

 1. Mechanical Exfoliation

-Involves physically removing dead cells using abrasive substances (salt, sugar, coffee, crushed fruit pits, enzymatic powder) or tools.
+This process involves physically removing dead cells using abrasive substances (salt, sugar, coffee, crushed fruit pits, enzymatic powder) or tools.
 This can be done no more than once every two weeks.

 Methods: